psyked/bootstrapvalidator/README.md

 ## Write new validator

-A validator have to follow the syntax:
+A validator has to follow the syntax:

 ```javascript
 (function($) {